Title I Supplemental Methodology Requirement

 Please note this does not mean the bottom-line budget total for each school is the same.
 For example, it might mean that a school gets one core subject teacher for every 25 students (staffing formula) and $200 per student for instruction.

-The CSS federal team is knowledgeable about documenting the SNS Methodology requirement and assists our paid clients with preparation of the forms.
+The CSS federal team is knowledgeable about documenting the SNS Methodology requirement and assists our partner schools with preparation of the forms.

 Who Qualifies for a Statement of Exemption?

-• LEAs may choose to use a staffing pattern to allocate State/local‐funded positions (and their associated costs) to campuses.
-Allocations to cover non‐personnel costs may be a separate component of the methodology.
+- LEAs may choose to use a staffing pattern to allocate State/local‐funded positions (and their associated costs) to campuses.
+Allocations to cover non‐personnel costs may be a separate component of the methodology (such as a per pupil allocation of state funds per campus).

 Deadline

-• The SNS Methodology must be in place before the start of the 2023-24 school year.
+- The SNS Methodology must be in place before the start of the 2024-25 school year.
+It should coincide with the plan for how much state (and possibly local) funding each campus is allocated.
 The LEA must maintain either the completed Statement of Exemption OR the SNS Methodology form from the handbook with documentation on file (such as campus staffing ratios and per pupil allocations).

 What about our other Federal funds?

-• Title II, III, IV, and Carl Perkins use old/previous Supplement, Not Supplant requirements (done by each position or purchase) that can also be found in the SNS Handbook linked above.
+- Title II, III, IV, and Carl Perkins use old/previous Supplement, Not Supplant requirements (done by each position or purchase) that can also be found in the SNS Handbook linked above.
+Any position or purchase that was made from state/local funds in 2023-24 may not be moved to any of these federal funds.

-• Title IV has many new state-required safety standards that will now be ineligible for federal funding because they are state-mandated.
-Federal funds cannot be used to fund anything required by State law.
+- Title IV has many new state-required safety standards that will now be ineligible for federal funding because they are state-mandated.
+Federal funds cannot be used to fund anything required by State law (meaning you would have to do that activity even if you had no federal funds).

 Need our help?